sharmavins23/Genshin-DPS-Framelist-Calculation/README.md

 This repository houses the code for a character database, as well as configurable DPS calculator for team composition and real-time DPS analysis.

+# Characters

+Characters are all subclass definitions of a parent class `CharacterAbstract`.
+Since every character has this same base stats screen, their data all follows this form.

+Given a max level and a current level parameter passed in, character data is filled in based on database readout.
+For simplicity's sake, character levels are smoothed to the extrema - If a character is 18/20, they will have stats of a character level 20/20.
+If a character is 20/40, they will stay at 20/40, or 20+.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a